-By now you’ve likely heard about how your gut health is connected to your wider overall health and wellbeing.
-The lining of your gut is covered in tiny microorganisms that have a little eco-system that scientists call a microbiome.
-Keeping your microbiome healthy is essential to so many factors in your health, with studies even linking gut health to mental health, autoimmune conditions, skin conditions, cancers and more.
-So how can we keep these little creatures happy and in balance?
-Well if you think of these microorganisms as little living beings, what you feed them will affect how healthy they are, just like us.
-This is where pre and probiotics step in.
+By now, you've probably heard that gut health has everything to do with your overall health.
+The lining of the gut is covered with numerous microorganisms that make up an ecosystem known as the "microbiome".
+Keeping your microbiome healthy plays a vital role in many of your health conditions, with some studies even linking gut health to mental health, autoimmune conditions, skin conditions and more.
+So how can we keep these microbes in balance?
+If you think of these microbes as tiny organisms, they're just like us, and what you feed them affects how healthy they are, and that's where probiotics and prebiotics come into play.

 What are prebiotics?
 Prebiotics are a type of carbohydrate that can’t be processed by the human body that comes from fibre that can be derived from fruits, vegetables, and whole grains (though not all fibre is necessarily a prebiotic).
 These fibres serve as a sort of food or fertilizer that helps stimulate the growth of healthy gut bacteria.
 What is this healthy gut bacteria?
 Probiotics.